dolittle-obsolete/Learning/Documentation/tutorial/setup.md

 ### 1) Create a new application
 Use the CLI tool to create a new [application]().

 The first thing you need is a folder where our application will live.
-Create a new folder somewhere on your computer, name it Banking and change into that directory.
+Create a new folder on your computer, name it `BankingApplication` and change into that directory.
 ```console
 mkdir BankingApplication
 cd BankingApplication